 -Discussions are ongoing to test the best version of the chondroitinase therapy on humans.
 This is, however, a long-term goal.

-4-CRP (CSPG Reduction Peptide) – to reduce the scar at CHRONIC stage – Dr. Yu Shang Lee – Cleveland Clinic (Animal studies=PRE-CLINICAL stage)
+3-CRP (CSPG Reduction Peptide) possibly in combination with ISP– to reduce the scar – Dr. Yu Shang Lee – Cleveland Clinic (Animal studies=PRE-CLINICAL stage)

 - Background information: The formation of an enduring glial scar near the injured site leads to poor nerve regrowth capacity and poor functional outcomes in chronic stages after SCI.
-Chondroitin Sulfate Proteoglycans (CSPGs) are the major components of this glial scar.
-The small peptide (a tiny organic compound) called CSPG Reduction Peptide (CRP) was designed by Dr. Yu Shang Lee’s lab (Cleveland Clinic – USA) to meet this need.
-The endParalysis started to support the translation of this potential therapy from the lab to the clinics (i.e. to humans) in 2018.
-The non-invasive character of the CRP (it can be applied by subcutaneous injection) is of great interest.
-CRP treatment, if proven effective, will, in principle, be easily applied to human patients and might constitute a very valuable alternative to other scar-alleviating therapies currently under development such as Ch’ase.
-Indeed, the latter treatment requires a specific and elaborate delivery method to safeguard its effectiveness as well as safety for the patient.
+Chondroitin sulfate proteoglycans (CSPGs) are the major components of this glial scar.
+The small peptide called CSPG reduction peptide (CRP) was designed by Dr. Yu Shang Lee’s lab to meet this need.
+The aim of the study is to replicate and hopefully confirm preliminary results which have shown that CRP has therapeutic effects on chronic SCI in rats.
+CRP can be applied non-invasively by subcutaneous injection.
+The non-invasive character of the CRP is of great interest as it would mean that the treatment, if proven effective, will, in principle, be easily applied to human patients.
+This could constitute a very valuable alternative to other therapies currently under development such as Ch’ase, that requires a specific and elaborate delivery method to safeguard its effectiveness as well as safety for the patient.

-- Latest update and results (October 2021): As of August 2018, after a first preliminary small study with a limited number of rodents, Dr. Yu Shang Lee’s lab carried out additional studies using more rats with a T8 chronic contusion SCI.
-The project, co-funded by the endParalysis foundation, aimed to determine the efficacy of CRP alone, of ISP alone, and of CRP + ISP (ISP is another peptide, developed in Dr. Jerry Silver’s lab, Case Western Reserve University).
-Various tests were conducted, including a combination therapy.
+- Latest update (April 2019): Further to initial testing of the CRP on a small number rats in 2017, Dr. Yu Shang Lee’s lab carried out additional studies on a larger number of rats (T8 chronic contusion SCI), as of August 2018.
+The project, co-funded by the endParalysis foundation, aimed to determine the efficacy of CRP alone and of CRP + ISP (ISP is another peptide, developed in Dr. Jerry Silver’s lab, Case Western University).
 Starting two-month post-SCI, the treated animals received the various peptides by daily subcutaneous injection during three consecutive months.
-Both CRP and ISP were administered at a low dose in this study.

-– Meanwhile, Dr. Yu-Shang Lee has been working with Dr. Brian Kwon to investigate the efficacy of CRP in a large animal model using mini-pigs T10 subacute stage injury model to test both locomotion and bladder function.
-The study progress has also been delayed by COVID-19 and results are expected in 2022.
+– testing the efficacy of CRP in a large animal model with Dr. Brian Kwon using pigs T10 subacute stage injury model (two weeks post SCI) to test both locomotion and bladder function

 - UK: alternative delivery method for Ch’ase.
 More info: here